Minds On

 Press Further Learning to reveal ways to learn more about this.

-Power struggles between the French and the British transformed relationships with First Nations people, as they were now valued as vital military alliances in many conflicts.
+Power struggles between the French and the British transformed relationships with First Nations communities, as they were now valued as vital military alliances in many conflicts.
 As colonizers demanded more property, they began to pressure the government for lands that were held by First Nations communities.

-The colonizers were beginning to consider First Nations people as impeding their growth and economic development.
+The colonizers were beginning to consider the First Nations as impeding their growth and economic development.
 By the 1830s, more and more lands were surrendered for settlement.
 First Nations lost more hunting and fishing lands and were often forced to relocate.

 Do you think the relationship between the First Nations and French colonizers was a positive relationship?
 Why or why not?
 Use evidence from what you have just explored to support your answer.
 Respond in a method of your choice.